kingdom-of-ash/GeeselingUnited/README.md

 We tried starting our base HTML/CSS code as well - [Homepage](https://kingdom-of-ash.github.io/GeeselingUnited/Homepage.html)

+However, this code is extremely basic and we didn't feel like we had the skills to expand and improve it yet.
+But hopefully, we will be able to connect our Figma prototype with html code to create a functional website.

 Our Amateur Goosling try, at building a Website (Which we are very proud of!)

 ## But before you get to that, **meet the Goslings!**